starandtina/starandtina.github.io/_posts/2014-11-27-portal-frontend-framework-quick-start.md

 1. [Build](https://github.com/starandtina/portal/blob/master/tasks/build_task.js) the whole project, including compile/minify/concat/rev/uglify/... tasks;
 2. Then, open the default browser and navigate to home page of portal;
-3. Then, [setting up local JSON server](https://github.com/starandtina/portal/blob/master/tasks/options/json-server.js) that mocks web backend server, and at the same time this process will be kept alive;
+3. Then, [setting up local JSON server](https://github.com/starandtina/portal/blob/master/tasks/options/json-server.js) that mocks web backend server, at the same time this process will be kept alive;
 4. Finally, [setting up a local web server](https://github.com/starandtina/portal/blob/master/tasks/options/connect.js) which will be in charge of hosting static files, such as JavaScript/HTML/CSS, etc...;

-By the way, as for the JSON server task, and you could find the JSON data file from [test/mock/db.json](https://github.com/starandtina/portal/blob/master/test/mock/db.json).
+By the way, as for the JSON server task, you could find the JSON data file from [test/mock/db.json](https://github.com/starandtina/portal/blob/master/test/mock/db.json).
 We wrote one [Grunt task](https://github.com/starandtina/portal/blob/master/tasks/json_server_task.js) which is focus on read data from this file and set up RESTFul API for you automatically.

 Example of db.json:

 {% highlight JSON %}
 {